mila-iqia/mila-docs/docs/Extra_compute_large.rst

    needs are a good fit for a demand to an international compute cluster. e.g.: Oak Ridge National Labs Summit cluster.
 #.
 If your project is selected, IDT will fund a consultant to help you draft an
-   allocation request to a selected external cluster to the height of 10 days accompaniment. ** A limit of three projects has been identified for 2021.
+   allocation request to a selected external cluster for the maximum allocation time of 10 days. ** A limit of three projects has been identified for 2021.